-For example, Ghana's Parliament has enacted the Petroleum Revenue Management Act and is considering the enactment of a new Petroleum Exploration and Production Act.
+For example, Ghana's Parliament has enacted the Petroleum Revenue Management Act and the 2016 Ghanaian Petroleum Law.
 There can be no assurance that these laws will not seek to retroactively, either on their face or as interpreted, modify the terms of the agreements governing our license interests in Ghana, including the WCTP and DT petroleum contracts and the UUOA, require governmental approval for transactions that effect a direct or indirect change of control of our license interests or otherwise affect our current and future operations in Ghana.
 Any such changes may have a material adverse effect on our business.
 We also cannot assure you that government approval will not be needed for direct or indirect transfers of our petroleum agreements or interests thereunder based on existing legislation.
 See "Item 1.
 Business-Other Regulation of the Oil and Gas Industry-Ghana."